scijava/scijava/ScriptingInFiji.md

-# Scripting in ImageJ2
+# Scripting in Fiji

-Using SciJava Ops and ImageJ Ops2 within scripts provide the most powerful aspects of Ops.
-The following page will explain how you can write a script in ImageJ2's Script Editor that utilizes Ops for image processing.
+Using SciJava Ops within scripts unlocks the most powerful aspects of Ops.
+The following page will explain how you can write a script in Fiji's Script Editor that utilizes Ops for image processing.

 ## Obtaining an OpEnvironment